 Few tips: Most importantly - right balance of minerals in puppy's food.
 I would recommend Premium Quality (complete nutrition) food.

 Don't glue your puppy's ears yet.
-This is a hard truth: Messing around with your dog's ears too soon can cause long term damage and you would not be able to
+Messing around with your dog's ears too soon can cause long term damage and you would not be able to

 fix it!
 When you play with your pup, keep your hands off your puppy's ears.
 Parasites steal the nutrients from your puppy's food.
-Deworm your pup at
+Deworm your puppy every

 SOCIALISING AND TRAINING